klinecharts/KLineChart/docs/en-US/guide/instance-api.md

   - `id` window id, can be default
   - `height` window height, can be default
   - `minHeight` minimum height of the window, can be defaulted
-  - `dragEnbaled` Whether the window can be dragged to adjust the height, it can be defaulted
+  - `dragEnabled` Whether the window can be dragged to adjust the height, it can be defaulted
+  - `position` Only valid when creating a new pane
   - `gap` margins
     - `top` top margin, value less than 1 is a percentage
     - `bottom` bottom margin, value less than 1 is a percentage